alkitony/theColorGame/README.md

 An RGB color is specified as an integer between 0 and 255 for each of the three primary colors: red, green, and blue.
 The higher the  number the more intense is the color.
 RGB Color is shown as follows: rgb(red, green, blue).
 For example, rgb(0, 0, 255) is rendered as blue, because the blue parameter is set to its highest value (255) and the others are set to 0.

 ## Background

+This site and code were developed as part of the [Udemy: The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course.

 **Author:** Tony Lanera

 **Description:**